jotpowers/Hobbies/jiu-jitsu/bjj.md

 I distinctly remember the moment that I internalized this.
 I was rolling with one of my regular training partners who is better, younger, faster, and more athletic than I am.
 He'd shot up a pretty good triangle that I defended and slowly managed to work my way out of.
 But, at the end of that, I ended up underneath him in some sort of weird position where neither of us had anything and it was going to be an odd scramble.
 So, I tapped.
 I just wanted to reset so that we could go back to practicing jiu-jitsu instead of just spazzing out in our pyjamas.

 Instead, think of tapping as saying:  "I don't feel like I'm going to learn what I need to where we are, and I want to reset."
-Sure, sometimes that includes me being in a fully locked-in bow and arrow.
-But other times it's just "I wanted to work on closed guard escapes and now we're in spider guard so I'm not learning what I want from this position."
+Sure, sometimes that includes me being in a fully locked-in bow-and-arrow,  but other times it's just "I wanted to work on closed guard escapes and now we're in spider guard so I'm not learning what I want from this position."

 ### Use Your Words